Wondergnome/Reddit-Image-Downloader/README.md

 I would place this script in a folder that can be easily found by any docker apps you may be using..

+it creates a ".forcegallery" file in each subfolder for those using something called "stashapp" in docker.

 run it with "perl reddit_image_download.pl"

 it downloads images stored on Reddit servers and creates a folder tree.